allenyxu2004/Allen-Individual-Tri3/Tech_Talk_Notes.md

 - Swaps adajcent elements into the correct order
 - Whole pass is then performed to ensure that the array is fully sorted, and the algorithm knows to stop
 - **Time Complexity/ Big O Notation:** Bubble sort can vary in its Big O Notation, with a worst case scenario of O(n^2) and a best case scenario of O(n)
-- Example of the pure algorithm
+- Code which we built off of in the implementation process
 ``` class BubbleSort
 {
     void bubbleSort(int arr[])